Dubai School Admission Early Years Assessments: What to expect and how you can prepare your child

 “Assessments are done as informal interactions between the teacher and the child through play-based activities and conversations that gauge the child’s language, communication and comprehension skills.”

-Why do you need to assess such young children?
+Why do you need to assess my three or four year old?

 While older children are likely to have an established legacy of school reports or are able to take part in an interview or written test in the case of selective schools, the situation is different for children in the younger years.
 Hannah Howard of Horizon English School says: